 - Counsel to disabled individual in lawsuit to recover clear title to home of more than 30 years from individual who tricked client into conveying title.
 Obtained summary judgment in favor of client, recovering clear title to his home.

-- Law Clerk, Honorable Robert A. Mark, United States Bankruptcy Court for the Southern District of Florida
+- Law Clerk, Honorable Robert A. Mark, U.S. Bankruptcy Court, Southern District of Florida

 Professional & Community Involvement